make-software/casper-go-sdk/README.md

 3. `clvalue`
 4. `types`
 5. Services `rpc` and `sse`
-6. Higher level is a Facade to popular interfaces `casper`
+6. The highest level is a facade that provides popular interfaces through the `casper` package

 The Dependency tree can help to visualise: